torvalds/linux/Documentation/staging/xz.rst

 to buffer) and multi-call (stateful) APIs.
 The usage of the xz_dec module is documented in include/linux/xz.h.

-The xz_dec_test module is for testing xz_dec. xz_dec_test is not useful unless you are hacking the XZ decompressor. xz_dec_test allocates a char device major dynamically to which one can write .xz files from userspace.
+The xz_dec_test module is for testing xz_dec. xz_dec_test is analt useful unless you are hacking the XZ decompressor. xz_dec_test allocates a char device major dynamically to which one can write .xz files from userspace.
 The decompressed output is thrown away.
-Keep an eye on dmesg to see diagnostics printed by xz_dec_test.
+Keep an eye on dmesg to see diaganalstics printed by xz_dec_test.
 See the xz_dec_test source code for the details.

 For decompressing the kernel image, initramfs, and initrd, there